mohdatif10/ReciFlow/README.md

 2. Course-correction upon recognizing mistakes

-3. Display of succeeding verses to avoid occurece of recitation errors
+3. Display of succeeding verses to avoid occurence of recitation errors